jeluchu/pascalinaplus/README.md

 - You can change the numbers pressing option '6'
 - In this version you can made operations: add, subtraction, multiplicate, division and square root

-# INSTRUCTIONS
-- To execute 'Pascalina', will request you two numbers to carry out the operations
-- Then you can choose the option of the desired operation
-- At the end, you will get the result, and you can perform any other operation